slatedocs/slate/source/includes/security/_kuzzleRole.md

 # ~ KuzzleRole

-KuzzleRole is the object representation of a set of right policies
+KuzzleRole is the object representation of a set of right policies.

 ## Constructors